Gattonvale Offstream Storage

-Gattonvale Offstream Storage is a water storage reservoir located 23 km southeast of Collinsville, Central Queensland adjacent to the Bowen River Weir.
-It is intended to improve reliability of water supply to the Collinsville Power Station, coal mines, and townships.
+The Gattonvale Offstream Storage is a water reservoir located 23 km southeast of Collinsville, Central Queensland, Australia.
+Situated adjacent to the Bowen River Weir, the reservoir is intended to improve reliability of water supply to the Collinsville Power Station, coal mines, and townships.

 The storage is filled by pumping water from the Bowen River Weir during high flows in the river system during the wet season.
-Sunwater constructed the storage to a capacity of 5,200 megalitres, with the storage officially opened in December 2005.
+Sunwater constructed the storage to a capacity of 5200 ML, with the storage officially opened in December 2005.